jkpld/cell_image_analysis/readme.md

 ![image_processing](/docs/processing_img1.png)

-A high level overview of the classes and methods can be seen below.
-Note that several of the functions are specific for images where the nuclei DNA is stained, such as when using DAPI or PI.
-Further several methods are specific to processing images created using whole slide fluorescence readers.

-All code is written for use in Matlab.
-The tiff images are assumed to have been created with a Leica Aperio fluorescence slide scanner.
-These tiff images have their acquisition info stored in the `ImageDescription` tag (id: 270) of the tiff images.
-A requried piece of information in this information is `MPP` which gives the spatial scale of the image in microns-per-pixels

 ## Requirements
 * Matlab version R2017b or higher.
 * The Image Processing Toolbox.
 * The Statistics and Machine Learning Toolbox.
 * The Parallel Computing Toolbox - _This toolbox is required to use parallel computing and GPU acceleration._

+#### Assumptions
+Several of the functions are specific for images where the nuclei DNA is stained, such as when using DAPI or PI; and the `CellExperiment` class requires a channel labeled DAPI.
+Further several methods are specific to processing images created using whole slide fluorescence readers.

+The tiff images are assumed to have been created with a Leica Aperio fluorescence slide scanner.
+These tiff images have their acquisition info stored in the `ImageDescription` tag (id: 270) of the tiff images.
+A required piece of information in this information is `MPP` which gives the spatial scale of the image in microns-per-pixels.

 ## Installation
 1. Download the repository.